connorc0405/DS4Communicator/README.md

 ## Description
 DS4Communicator is an interactive command-line program for Mac that allows users to communicate with a Dualshock 4 controller over Bluetooth.
 It can read input data from the controller as well as control the two rumble motors and set RGB values for the LED.

-## Build and Run
+## Requirements
-DS4Communicator relies on [hidapi](https://github.com/signal11/hidapi) which can be installed using [homebrew](https://brew.sh)
-`brew install hidapi`
+DS4Communicator relies on [hidapi](https://github.com/signal11/hidapi) which can be installed using [homebrew](https://brew.sh) with `brew install hidapi`
+The controller must be paired with the Mac over Bluetooth **before** DS4Communicator is executed

+## Compile from Source
-Then download and build DS4Communicator
+Download and build DS4Communicator:
 `git clone https://github.com/connorc0405/DS4Communicator.git`
 `cd DS4Communicator/DS4Communicator`
 `make`